 This class is for internal comms teams working in the not for profit sector, where we recognise the challenges are different from those in corporate teams.
 Show us how your great work has contributed to the success of the organisation.
 Give us an introduction to the team, how the team has worked in the past year, what they have done to deliver excellent results and how the achievement has been measured.

-The entry should include a brief outline of the individual’s career to date and share an outline of a project your best think represents their work and why it deserves to win.
+Entries in this category should include a brief outline of the individual’s career to date and share an outline of a project you best think represents their work and why it deserves to win.
 Remember these awards are about the people and you should make sure the judges know why that individual deserves to win.

-You can commend a colleague – or enter yourself.
+You can nominate a colleague – or enter yourself.

 Best Internal Communications Newcomer - supported by FutureNet

-This award is for anyone new to IC (less than 3 years) who is forging a great career in internal communications.
-The winner of this award will demonstrate their passion for Internal Comms and commitment to contribution to shaping the future of the profession.
+This award is for anyone new to IC (less than 3 years) who is forging a great career in internal communication.
+The winner of this award will demonstrate their passion for Internal Comms and commitment to shaping the future of the profession.

 Internal Communication Manager of the Year

-This is someone who manages internal communications within an organisation (they don’t necessarily need to manage a team of people).
-They know how and what to do when it comes to ensuring successful internal communication throughout an organisation.
+This is someone who manages internal communication within an organisation (they don’t necessarily need to manage a team of people).
+They know how and what to do when it comes to ensuring successful internal communication is embedded throughout an organisation.
 Nominate someone who can demonstrate where their work has made a difference, putting internal communication at the top of the agenda.